cchitsiang/awesome-stars/README.md

 ## TypeScript

+- [bufbuild/protobuf-es](https://github.com/bufbuild/protobuf-es) - Protocol Buffers for ECMAScript.
+The only JavaScript Protobuf library that is fully-compliant with Protobuf conformance tests.
 - [CEREBRUS-MAXIMUS/Surfer-Data](https://github.com/CEREBRUS-MAXIMUS/Surfer-Data) - Surfer is the world's first personal data scraper.
 - [bernaferrari/FigmaToCode](https://github.com/bernaferrari/FigmaToCode) - Generate responsive pages and apps on HTML, Tailwind, Flutter and SwiftUI.
 - [yournextstore/yournextstore](https://github.com/yournextstore/yournextstore) - Modern Commerce with Next.js and Stripe as the backend.